 What is a long-term disability plan?

-The function of long-term disability insurance is to protect working individuals from an interruption of income caused by a disabling injury, psychological disorder, or illness.
+The function of long-term disability insurance ("LTD") is to protect working individuals from an interruption of income caused by a disabling injury, psychological disorder, or illness.
 However, an insured’s policy might specify a distinct definition for disability, so a careful review of the language and provisions of the policy is important.
 An LTD policy will provide replacement of lost income but only in part.
 Under most LTD policies, an injured worker can obtain 60-80 percent of his or her average income prior to becoming disabled.
 While policies vary in terms of the duration of coverage, long-term disability might begin six months after an individual becomes unable to work and continue until the age of 65.

 If you purchased your long-term disability coverage directly from the insurance company, your policy and claims under the policy typically will be covered by state law.
 When your insurance policy is provided by your employer, the Employee Retirement Income Security Act (ERISA), which is a federal statute, generally will dictate the rules and procedure regarding your insurance and any claims.
 While the initial objective of ERISA was to provide protection for employees from the risk of bankruptcy to pension plans, the law was expanded to include LTD plans provided by employers.

 How does an ERISA long-term disability “plan” function?

 If you are employed by a mid-to-large company, you might have an employer provided disability plan as part of your benefits package.
 If you have an ERISA plan, the plan administrator is required by federal law to provide information regarding fiduciary responsibilities, plan benefits, management, funding, grievances, and appeals.
 Under ERISA, the insurance company is permitted to interpret the terms of the policy although this is an extremely unfair arrangement.